 When it comes to playing ping pong, a paddle is downright crucial.
 If it is a war, then the racket serves both your sword and shield.

 For beginners out there, choosing the right paddle must be a priority.
-While it is true that there are thousands of options out there, only the right ones can help you improve your playing style and overall efficiency to the sport.
+While it is true that there are thousands of options out there, only the right ones can help you improve your playing style and overall efficiency at the table tennis table.

 If this is your goal right now, then I suggest that you check out the simple guidelines in buying a ping pong paddle.

 The first thing that you need to check is the grip.
 Basically, this is the one that refers to the way you hold the paddle.

 Most of the ping pong players today, especially the new ones, are into the shakehand grip.
 However, it is still not unusual to see people using the penhold grip.